The following page focuses on the diagnosis and management of adults with chronic asthma.

 Diagnosis should be confirmed by one or more of the following methods which are summarised below (see Clinical Knowledge Summaries for full guidelines):

 Fractional exhaled nitrous oxide (FeNO) testing - if available.
 Should be used where possible to confirm eosinophilic airway inflammation to support an asthma diagnosis in people aged 17 years and older and can also be used in children where diagnostic uncertainty (see CKS).
-This test may be now available in some primary care practices but there is currently no routine access via secondary care referral in BNSSG.
+This test may be available in some primary care practices.
+There is currently no routine access via secondary care referral in BNSSG.

 Spirometry - should be offered to all symptomatic people over the age of five years.
 The FEV1/FVC ratio is normally greater than 70%.
 Any value less than this suggests airflow limitation.
 However, a normal spirometry result when the person is asymptomatic does not rule out asthma.
-There are currently difficulties in performing spirometry in primary care.
-See Spirometry page for updates.
+Access to spirometry in general practice is still patchy but is part of the supplementary services basket so should be more widely available over the course of 2024/25.
+See also Spirometry page for updates.

 Bronchodilator reversibility (BDR) - can also help to confirm a diagnosis of asthma, and should be offered, where available, to adults (aged 17 and over), and considered in children and young people (aged 5 to 16 years) with obstructive spirometry (FEV1/FVC ratio less than 70%):